carpio-ucv/Data-Week/chapter2.md

 - sd(x) - standard deviation.
 - n_distinct() - number of distinct values.

-Now, using the `summarise()` function determine how many different type of cars the dataframe contains based on the number of `gears`.
-Also, estimate the average Miles per Gallons (`mpg`) of all th icles in the data set.
+Now, using the `summarise()` function determine how many different type of cars the dataframe contains based on the number of gears (`gear`).
+Also, estimate the average Miles per Gallons (`mpg`) of all the vehicles in the data set.

 `@instructions`
 - 3 different type of cars based on the number of gears and 22.13 mpg in average.